sts10/tidy/readme.markdown

           Sort by word length, with longest words first.
 First sorts words alphabetically, respecting inputted locale

+  --concat
+        If multiple word list files give, concatenate word lists in order given.
+        Default behavior is to "blend" them, like dealing playing cards in reverse

   -O, --no-sort
           Do NOT sort outputted list alphabetically.
 Preserves original list order.
 Note that duplicate lines and blank lines will still be removed